-The Governing Board is the Accounting Authority and is responsible for providing strategic direction and management of the WCLA.
-Members of the Governing Board are independent non-executives appointed by the relevant Minister upon recommendations from the standing committee on the suitability of each candidate.
+The Governing Board is the Accounting Authority and is responsible for providing strategic direction and management of the Authority.
+Members of the Governing Board are independent non-executives appointed by the parliamentary portfolio committee.

-The Chief Executive Officer (CEO) is the executive head official of the Administration and is responsible for the implementation of its strategic direction provided by the Board and day to day operations of the WCLA.
+The Chief Executive Officer (CEO) is the executive head official of the Administration and is responsible for the implementation of its strategic direction provided by the Board and day to day operations of the Authority.
 The CEO is delegated by the Governing Board to ensure compliance with governance principles and financial reporting standards including all related laws and regulations.